 \subsection{Motion based self-calibration}

-The method we present for the extrinsic self-calibration of a LiDAR-camera system computes 6 parameters: a roll, pitch and yaw rotations and x, y and z translations characterizing a 3D rigid body transformation.
+The presented method for the extrinsic self-calibration of a LiDAR-camera system computes 6 parameters: a roll, pitch and yaw rotations and x, y and z translations characterizing a 3D rigid body transformation.
 The direction in which these parameters are computed is LiDAR-to-camera while the camera-to-LiDAR direction can be computed trivially given the former.
-Our method works with any LiDAR-camera position configuration as long as there are overlapping fields of views (FOV) between the sensors being registered.
+The method works with any LiDAR-camera position configuration as long as there are overlapping fields of views (FOV) between the sensors being registered.

-The idea of our method is simple: under alignment scene motion in the modality being registered should follow scene motion in the reference modality (e.g., camera).
+The idea of the proposed method is simple: under alignment scene motion in the modality being registered should follow scene motion in the reference modality (e.g., camera).
 The advantages of registering modalities from the motion cues is two-fold: (i) it avoids the challenges related to modalities measuring different units (e.g., intensity, depth, etc) and (ii) it constraints the alignments both spatially and temporally.
 The procedure describing this idea and summarized in Figure \ref{fig:schematicMotion} uses a sequence of independent $L+1$ time-synchronized 2D image and 3D point cloud pairs from camera and LiDAR correspondingly as input.
 These sequences are then split into sequential pairs to obtain a total of $L$ pairs of 2D and 3D motion vectors computed independently for each modality.
 Given these, we optimize the self-calibration objective function formulated as shown in Eq. \eqref{motion}: